I have big news! I’m expecting!

 All of these people agree: “There are some things we just shouldn’t joke about.”

-Okay, now before I make my point, I want to clear something up: I have no doubt these women were being sincere.
+Now I want to be clear: I have no doubt these women were telling the truth.
 The references in Dad’s comedy act genuinely made them think about painful things in their lives.
 For that reason, they didn’t like those jokes, and they didn’t think it was funny.
+I believe them!
 I’m not questioning any of those facts.

 But, is it reasonable to ask the comic to stop telling certain jokes completely…because we have negative associations with those topics?